 I love making pesto in the summer when there is basil growing everywhere.
 My go to basil pesto recipe is very straight forward.
 I use just basil, some pine nuts, Parmesan and garlic in just the right amounts for a fresh summer sauce.
 In these colder months for my winter spaghetti pesto, I mix the greens up and use only a little basil for flavor.
 It isn’t growing in my garden right now and can get a little pricey.

-There are lots of different variations of homemade pesto.
-I decided to make a dairy-free vegan pesto for this recipe based on what I had on hand.
+I decided to make a dairy-free vegan pesto to be used in this spaghetti pesto recipe based on what I had on hand.
 It turned out so delicious!

 Pesto Pasta Variations